 management as well as methods/factors for successful

-- Administrative systems for risk management - this part of the
+- Economy and risk management - this part of the course focuses

-- Applications of modern risk management in a complex socity
+- Applications of modern risk management in a complex society

 - this part of the course focus on the application of risk

 management in the areas: large companies, official organisations

 and critical societal functions.
 Aspects such as strategies and

 challenges for risk management as well as legal aspects are

 Grading scale: TH - (U,3,4,5) - (Fail, Three, Four, Five)